-FASB has issued a proposed Accounting Standards Update intended to increase transparency regarding such contributed nonfinancial assets.
+FASB has issued a proposed Accounting Standards Update intended to increase transparency regarding such contributed nonfinancial assets like gifts-in-kind.
 As many nonprofit organizations rely on these contributions to carry out their programs and related activities – the following is a brief overview of the changes, and how they may apply to your organization.

 ASU – Not-for-Profit Entities (Topic 958) – Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets

 The Proposed Changes:

 The proposed changes are intended to improve financial reporting by providing new presentation and disclosure requirements about contributed nonfinancial assets for NFPs, including additional disclosure requirements for recognized contributed services.

 Important: The proposed update would not change the recognition and measurement requirements currently in effect for nonprofit organizations (Subtopic 958-605).

 The changes apply to contributed nonfinancial assets.
 So, what are contributed nonfinancial assets?

 Contributions – these are likely presented already using terms like contributions, gifts, donations, grants, gifts-in-kind, donated services, and other similar terms.